 Injection molding is the most commonly and widely used manufacturing process for the fabrication of plastic parts in industry.
 It is an important method of thermoplastic and thermosetting polymers production.

-In first part, we can handle the injection molding rapid tooling for both high-volume and low-quantity parts production.
+In first part, we can handle the plastic injection molding rapid tooling for both high-volume and low-quantity parts production.
 Using the technical maturity to produce high quality custom plastic molded parts for defense, automotive, medical, aerospace and consumer products.

 Except a few thermoplastics, nearly all thermoplastics can be used to produce plastic injection molding.

 ABS , Acetal , Nylon 6/6, PEI (Ultem), PET, Polyethylene, Polypropylene, Styrene (crystal clear and opaque), TPE

 Tolerances vary depending on material, filler, tooling strategy, geometry etc. It is always recommended to identify critical dimensions and make these available at the quotation phase.
 The possible tolerance of a thermoplastic or a thermo set is ±0.200 to ±0.500 millimeters.
 In specialized applications tolerances as low as ±5 µm on both diameters and linear features are achieved in mass production.
 Surface finishes of 0.0500 to 0.1000 µm or better can be obtained.
 Rough or pebbled surfaces are also possible.

 Injection molding takes a large proportion in plastic molding, more than half of the plastic mold production in the world are injection mold.
 Injection molding is widely used in producing thin-walled plastic parts.
 Variety of products are manufactured with injection molding, which vary greatly in their size, complexity, and application.